canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 Difficulty spans from 1 to 5.
 Beginners without previous knowledge from a topic should be able to take and understands tutorials from level 1 without any other prerequisites.

+Published is a date in YYYY-MM-DD format.
+Bump it for any major updates you are doing to the tutorial.
+This will put it as one of the first elements on the website.

 Tutorial title is 5 words maximum.